JawwadAhmed-lit/Yt-MP3-4-converter/README.md

    This will activate your virtual environment.
 Immediately, you will notice that your terminal path includes env, signifying an activated virtual environment.
 4. Now you can install the required pacakges using ```pip install -r requirements.txt```.

+_To Deactivate : To deactivate your virtual environment, simply run the following code in the terminal:`~ deactivate`_.
 ## Usage

 1. Run the script using Python: